lamhq/tech-notes/agile/2-scrum/4-ceremonies/5-retrospective.md

     - What did we do well during the sprint?
     - What could we have done better?
     - What are we going to do better for next time?
-    - Start / Stop / Continue: What the team should start doing, stop doing, and continue doing.
+    - What the team should start doing, stop doing, and continue doing?
-    - More / less: What the team needs to do more and less of.
+    - What the team needs to do more and less of?
-    - Glad / Sad / Mad: What made the team glad, sad, and mad.
-You guessed it, focus on the sad and mad lists and how to improve so there are only items in the glad column next time.
+    - What made the team glad, sad, and mad.
+You guessed it, focus on the sad and mad lists and how to improve so there are only items in the glad column next time?
 2. **Prioritize this list by importance as a team.**
 3. **Discuss ways and tactics to improve the top two items on the "room for improvement" list**.
 Focus on outcomes, not actions or people, or the past.
 3. **Create an action plan.** By the end of the session, the team should have produced a few actionable ideas with clear owners and due dates to address the areas of improvement.